sungho-cho/muzero-janggi/README.md

 * Atari Breakout

 Tests are done on Ubuntu with 16 GB RAM / Intel i7 / GTX 1050Ti Max-Q. We make sure to obtain a progression and a level which ensures that it has learned.
 But we do not systematically reach a human level.
 For certain environments, we notice a regression after a certain time.
 The proposed configurations are certainly not optimal and we do not focus for now on the optimization of hyperparameters.
 Any help is welcome.

+## Games newly implemented

+* Janggi (Check out the [wikipedia page](https://en.wikipedia.org/wiki/Janggi) to learn more about the Korean chess Janggi)

 ## Code structure